 Climb the blank portion of slab on the right side of the face.
 A committing line requiring a steady head.

 Climb the flake feature on the right side of the main slab, trending slightly right to a good jug near the top.

 The lower one-third of the Friction Slab still needs cleaning and will probably give another three or four easy slab lines, broken at two-thirds height by the big ledge.
 The steep slabby wall on the lower end of the bloc will be a different proposition, hopefully yielding a proper hard slab line.

-The back face of The Motherlode houses one of the most impressive faces hereabouts, with a featured 4 to 5 m high wall of gently overhanging rock that yields at surprisingly amenable grades (provided you can keep your head together).
+The back face of The Motherlode houses one of the most impressive faces hereabouts, with a featured 4 to 5 m high wall of gently overhanging rock that yields (for the most part) at surprisingly amenable grades, provided you can keep your head together.

 1) Only Fans (sds) *** V4

 Sit start on the right arête of the small bloc at the left end of the face.
 Work your way up the arête to the lip before making a big span to the base of the hanging groove.
 Continue out along the lip to the right of this before rocking back into the groove to finish.

 The direct start to the above line will be extremely hard.
 Similarly, both of the following lines would benefit from lower or sitting starts, but these will also be rather hard…